 *Galiana Creations LLC

-Items available for sale: Hand dyed yarns, millspun yarn.
+Items available for sale: Hand-dyed mill spun yarns, millspun yarn.
 Finished garments and accessories.
-Hand knitting and crochet supplies.
+Hand-knitting and crochet supplies.
 Mugs, tumblers, yarn cozy, keychains, project bags, pins/buttons, earrings, coasters.

 Facebook: Galiana Creations

 At Glenfiddich Wool in Millerton, PA we raise, wash and dye our own wool from our Border Leicester Sheep.
-Kathleen England and Barb Condon are the “workers” behind the beautiful yarns, colors and original designs of Glenfiddich Wool.
+Kathleen England is the “worker” behind the beautiful yarns, colors, and original designs of Glenfiddich Wool.
 The wool comes “fresh from the farm”, and we use very “Earth Friendly” techniques for our beautiful products.
-We love the Border Leicester Sheep for their easy disposition, wool and mild tasting meat.
+We love the Border Leicester Sheep for their easy disposition, wool, and mild-tasting meat.
 They are the perfect breed for our hill farm.

 Facebook: Glenfiddich Wool